 An EP must include an Oil Spill Contingency Plan (OSCP) in accordance with the Regulations.
 An OSCP will not be approved prior to the approval of an EP in accordance with the legislative requriements.

-Submit an Environment Plan, Environment Plan Bridging Document, or Environment Plan Written Notification online.
+Submit an Environment Plan, Environment Plan Bridging Document, Environment Plan Written Notification, or Oil Spill Contingency Plan online.

 Search for petroleum and geothermal environmental proposals submitted to DMP for assessment, and review relevant activity information.